Who can register a birth

 Other people who can register a birth

-If the parents can’t register the birth (eg for medical reasons), certain other people can do it:
+If the parents cannot register the birth (for example, for medical reasons), certain other people can do it:

 - someone who was present at the birth